 Application deadlines are the same for non-U.S. applicants as for U.S. citizens and permanent residents.

 An interview is required for M.F.A. in Dance applicants.
 If travel to Sarah Lawrence would be a burden, alternatives may be arranged.
 Interviews are arranged by invitation AFTER all materials have been reviewed.
-Once the selection committee has reviewed complete applications it will invite qualifying candidates to audition on one of the following dates: February 16 or February 23, 2013.
+Once the selection committee has reviewed complete applications it will invite qualifying candidates to audition on one of the following dates: February 15 or February 22, 2014, at 10 a.m.
 We also encourage a campus visit to observe classes on either the Friday preceding or the Monday following these dates.

 Sarah Lawrence College admits students and selects employees regardless of race, color, sex, sexual orientation, disability, national or ethnic origin and thereafter accords them all rights and privileges generally made available to students or employees at the college.
 The College is strongly committed to basing judgments about individuals solely upon qualifications and abilities and to protecting individual rights of privacy, association, belief, and expression.